Graduation winter 2021

 Nora´s advice for other students at IBA is to use the opportunities presented to them.
 For by participating in everything from buddy-arrangements to international weeks, you develop a massive network of people.
 Which is all it´s about.

-Alla RozovaInternational Coordinator – Recruitment, Admission (EU/EEA students) and Confucius InstituteTel.: +45 24 29 70 18
+Alla RozovaInternational Coordinator – Recruitment, Admission (international students) and Case TeamTel.: +45 24 29 70 18